 Ketchup and pickle relish: We recommend purchasing natural or organic brands of these two items whenever possible, in order to avoid brands that have high-fructose corn syrup and other "questionable" ingredients.

 Make-ahead tips: This dip can easily be mixed together ahead of time, several hours or even a day before serving.
-Simply cover with plastic and refrigerate.
-Then remove the plastic and heat.
+Simply cover with plastic wrap and refrigerate.
+Then, remove the plastic and heat.

 Nutrition Information:Yield: 16 servings Serving Size: 2 tablespoons dip